Nicola Rescigno: Biography

 Born into a musical family in New York City, he studied with Pizzetti, Giannini and Polacco.
 He made his debut in 1943, conducting La traviata, at the Brooklyn Academy of Music for Alfredo Salmaggi's opera company.
 He then toured the United States with the San Carlo Opera Company, serving as the company's music director from 1944-1947.

+In 1944-48, and1953 he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

-He then took music director posts with the Connecticut Opera and Havana Opera.
+In this period he also took music director posts with the Connecticut Opera and Havana Opera.
 He made his conducting debut with the San Francisco Opera in 1950 conducting Lily Pons in The Barber of Seville and Dorothy Kirsten in Madama Butterfly.

 In 1953, Rescigno co-founded the Lyric Opera of Chicago with businesswoman and amateur singer Carol Fox and businessman Lawrence V. Kelly, serving as the company's artistic director and principal conductor from 1954 to 1956.
 For the company's inaugural performance he conducted Maria Callas in her American debut in the title role of Bellini's Norma.
 He went on to collaborate with the famous soprano several more times, including conducting her only stage appearances as Cio-Cio-San (Chicago, 1955) and her 1959 Carnegie Hall concert of Il pirata.

 In 1957, Rescigno co-founded the Dallas Opera with Kelly after the two left Chicago following a dispute with the Lyric board.
 He served as artistic director and principal conductor of the Dallas Opera from 1957 to 1990.
 While there he conducted the U.S. debuts of such singers as Teresa Berganza, Montserrat Caballé, Plácido Domingo, Dame Gwyneth Jones, Magda Olivero, Dame Joan Sutherland, Jon Vickers, and stage director Franco Zeffirelli.
 He also worked with Callas in Dallas.
 He presented there the American premieres of Handel's Alcina and Vivaldi's Orlando furioso, the latter of which starred Marilyn Horne and was the first Vivaldi opera ever to be mounted in the United States.
 He also conducted the world premieres of Virgil Thomson's Fantasy in Homage to an Earlier England (1966) and Dominick Argento's The Aspern Papers (opera) (1988).